-- research and development performed abroad (outside the continental U.S.), such as in Canada and Puerto Rico - research and development performed by noncompany research and development organizations of any kind - · capital expenditures - · patent expense - · income taxes and interest - the portion of company-held research and development contracts that were subcontracted outside the reporting company - fellowships, grants, and gifts to promote research and development or the study of science and engineering - social science research and development.
+- research and development performed abroad (outside the continental U.S.), such as in Canada and Puerto Rico - research and development performed by noncompany research and development organizations of any kind - · capital expenditures - patent expense - · income taxes and interest - the portion of company-held research and development contracts that were subcontracted outside the reporting company - fellowships, grants, and gifts to promote research and development or the study of science and engineering - social science research and development.

-Line b - Enter total annual product sales less the amount reported or that should have been reported for federal income tax purposes as returns and allowances.
+Line 20 - Enter total annual product sales less the amount reported or that should have been reported for federal income tax purposes as returns and allowances.

-Line 16 - Check the Yes or No box to indicate if the research and development funds percentage on line c of the worksheet for line 16 equals or exceeds the average ratio for all surveyed companies as last determined by the NSF (currently 3.4%).
-See further information under the definition of a qualified emerging technology company on page 3.
+Line 22 - Check the Yes or No box to indicate if the research and development funds percentage on line 21 equals or exceeds the average ratio for all surveyed companies as last determined by the NSF (currently 3.8%).
+See further information under the definition of a qualified emerging technology company below.